vhub-team/native-db/functions/0xFE02FFBED8CA9D99.md

 # AUDIO::REQUEST_AMBIENT_AUDIO_BANK

 ## Summary
-Requests and checks that a ambient audio bank has loaded.
+Requests and checks that a ambient audio bank has loaded

 ## Parameters
 * **STRING** bankName